cjri/AlignTools/README.md

 _Outputs:_ Where the input file is AlignmentName.xxx, sequences from each time T are output to AlignmentName_T.xxx

+**StringSplit:** Splits the alignment according to a provided list of sequence characteristics

+_Input:_ This routine requires a file Strings.in, which contains descriptions, such as host country names, one per line, for each sequence in the alignment.

+Produces a series of alignment files, each containing sequences which correspond to a particular descriptor.

+_Outputs:_ Where the input file is AlignmentName.xxx, sequences corresponding to the descriptor S are output to AlignmentName_S.xxx

 **TimedFreqs:** Calculates variant frequencies across time within an alignment.